DSA Arrays Hashing TypeScript

 Intuition

-We use a hash map to group words that are anagrams.
-Instead of sorting each string (which costs 𝑂(𝑘 log 𝑘) time per word), we build a 26-length frequency array for each string, counting how many times each character appears.
+So this solution is similar to the brute force however the main difference is instead of sorting each string (which costs time per word), we build a 26-length frequency array for each string, counting how many times each character appears.

-This gives us an 𝑂(𝑘) signature, which we convert into a string key.
+We then use this is as a unique signature for the anagram group.
+This gives us an signature, which we convert into a string key signature.

 Approach

-groupedAnagramswhere each key is a character-frequency signature and each value is a list of words belonging to that group.Count Characters: For each string, create a
+groupwhere each key is a character-frequency signature and each value is a list of words belonging to that group.Count Characters: Iterate through

-keydoesn't exist ingroupedAnagrams, initialize it with an empty array.
-Then push the current word into the appropriate group.Return Result: After processing all the strings, return the grouped anagrams using
+signaturedoesn't exist ingroup, initialize it with an empty array.
+Then push the current word into the corresponding group.Return Result: After processing all the strings, return the group anagrams as an array of arrays using

 Complexity

-- Time: 𝑂(𝑛 ⋅ 𝑘) where 𝑛 is the number of strings and 𝑘 is the average length of the strings.
+- Time: where is the number of strings and is the average length of the strings.

-- Space: 𝑂(𝑛 ⋅ 𝑘) for storing 𝑛 strings in the dictionary.
+- Space: for storing strings in the dictionary.

 const groupAnagrams = (strs: string[]): string[][] => {